cjcocokrisp/cjcocokrisp/README.md

 - 🎓 CS Student at the University of Massachuetts Lowell
-- 🦾 Research Engineer for PeaRL Robotics @ UML
+- 🦾 Research Engineer for PeARL Robotics @ UML
 - 💻 Languages: Python, C
 - 💬 Discord: Karma~#0001